Meet our Family Navigators!

 Is your child eligible for Kindergarten or Transitional Kinder fall 2021?

-Enrollment season has opened!
-View presentation from Kinder/TK Family Enrollment Night by clicking this link.
+Enrollment season will open soon!
+Presentations from Kinder/TK Family Enrollment Nights will be available in the coming months.
 Also, click here to determine if your child is age eligible for kindergarten or transitional kindergarten, and to obtain enrollment information.
 You can also visit the enrollment center.